blogmanalick/blogmanalick.github.io/src/content/blog/en/commander-brackets-update-october-2025.md

 ### No tutor restrictions for brackets 1 and 2

-This is a change worth standing ovation!
-Whoever saw the first version of the brackets came across the term "few tutors" in brackets 1 and 2, but what exactly does "few tutors" mean?
+This is a change worth a standing ovation!
+Anyone who saw the first version of the brackets encountered the term "few tutors" in brackets 1 and 2, but what exactly does "few tutors" mean?
 Which cards qualify as tutors?
 And, after all, how much is considered few?

 This kind of recommendation is terrible and doesn't make clear what should be expected.
 If a card is problematic for these brackets, it should go straight to the Game Changer List.
 That's why I can only see this change favorably.

 ## Open discussions

 Gavin made sure to leave some "loose ends" in the article, points for the community to reflect on and discuss.
-In a way, there's at least an attempt to listen more to the community and seek feedback.
+In a way, there's at least an attempt to an attempt to listen to the community and seek feedback.
 It's worth giving it a shot.

-### Are you going to pay 1?
+### Do you pay the one?

 <div class="centering">
 <figure>